The Mission Statement of the mechanical engineering program aims to:

 - Fulfillment of all of the ABET Criterion 3 (a-k) and related ABET program criteria.

-Graduates receiving the Bachelor of Engineering degree in Mechanical Engineering are expected to achieve the Program Outcomes listed in the following table:
+Graduates receiving the Bachelor of Engineering degree in Mechanical Engineering are expected to achieve the Student Outcomes listed in the following table:

 Upon graduation, graduates receiving the Bachelor of Engineering degree in Mechanical Engineering are expected to have: